Our Gas Distribution Network

 Our engagement approach is designed to give customers and stakeholders a genuine opportunity to shape our Proposal and satisfy the AER’s requirements, outlined in its Better Resets Handbook.

 We have been engaging continuously since our last GAAR (2023-28) process and our 2028-33 GAAR engagement looks to build on the insights gained since the end of that process.
 This engagement includes the process we undertook for our recent Variation Proposal to amend our 2023-28 Access Arrangement.
 Our plan for engaging customers and stakeholders through the GAAR 2028-33 process is detailed below.
-We are currently seeking feedback on the plan and accepting expressions of interest for two panels - the GAAR Development Panel and the Gas Stakeholder Roundtable.

 Our Engagement Model